Seeing Stars: The Movie Studios

 to stage her fantasy wedding.

-The studio is not open to the public, and most of the filming there, such as for the TV show "Castle", is done on a closed set.
+The studio is not open to the public, and most of the filming there is done on a closed set.

-Sanders Show" taped there recently, as did "The Closer" and the Saturday
+Sanders Show" taped there, as did "Saved by the Bell", "The Closer" and the Saturday

 morning teen comedy "One World."

-More recently, Raleigh has been the home to the popular TV series "Castle".
+More recently, Raleigh was the home to the popular TV series "Castle".

 usually only a few TV shows, such as "America's Funniest